TouK/nussknacker/docs/installation_configuration_guide/DeploymentManagerConfiguration.md

 ### Customizing K8s deployment resource definition

-By default, each scenario creates K8s Deployment.
-By default, Nussknacker will create following deployment:
+By default, each scenario is deployed as the following K8s deployment:

 ```yaml
 apiVersion: apps/v1